Pinenipple/GlobalPlantsDataset/README.md

 - Generated **scatter plots with fitted regression lines** to analyze the relationship between the renewable capacity ratio and CO₂ emissions.
 - Applied **K-Means clustering** to group countries based on renewable capacity ratio, GDP, emissions, and policy measures, revealing distinct energy–economy–policy profiles.

 ## Key Findings
-- **Single-Year Analysis:** The relationship between renewable capacity and CO₂ emissions is weak when viewed in isolation, indicating that renewable capacity alone does not guarantee lower emissions.
+The single-year analysis indicates that the relationship between renewable capacity and CO₂ emissions is weak when viewed in isolation, suggesting that renewable capacity alone does not guarantee lower emissions.

 ## Next Steps
--  Time-Series (Panel) Analysis
+I will proceed with the **Time-Series (Panel) Analysis** to investigate how CO₂ emissions, GDP, and environmental policy measures change over time, and to determine whether stronger policies or higher GDP levels are associated with lower emissions.